 Next, let's create a new local branch called

 $ git checkout -b development

 This will create a new branch locally (the

 checkout will automatically take us to that branch.

 It's common for large companies to have a

 development branch.
-This isn't the production branch - instead, the developers will merge code into this branch, test that it works, and so on - before it gets merged into the main branch, which is usually the production code.
+This isn't the production branch — instead, the developers will merge code into this branch, test that it works, and so on — before it gets merged into the main branch, which is usually the production code.
 In this example, we'll just have the development branch along with the main branch to keep things simple.
-But in real world applications, there'd be additional feature branches which would get merged into the development branch first - and then tested - before they are ever merged into main.
+But in real world applications, there'd be additional feature branches which would get merged into the development branch first, and then tested, all before they are ever merged into main.

 It's always a good idea to verify the branch we are on with